 I have had ME/cfs – Myalgic Encephalomyelitis/Chronic Fatigue Syndrome, since 2004, on the more severe end of the scale.
 I also have BTOS – Bilateral Thoracic Outlet Syndrome, & apparently am one in a million to have that joyous combination!
-That aside, I’m so pleased to have reached the point of writing.
+That aside, I’m so pleased to have started writing.

 You may be wondering why it’s taken me such a while to do this.
-It’s basically because of the effects ME/cfs has on my capacity.
-But I’m so glad to have joined the blogosphere & hope you enjoy my posts.
+It’s basically because of the effects ME/cfs has on my cognitive function and capacity.
+Due to this, my posts may not be extremely frequent.

-I have recently added a more detailed account of my experience of ME/cfs.
+I have added a more detailed account of my experience of ME/cfs.
+Prompted by a fellow blogger, who was unsure what ME/cfs stood for.
 It’s located in the Main Menu, entitled My story with ME/cfs, along with my recent blog post What’s in a shoe?… #MillionsMissing.

 I must point out that – The information in these blog pages in no way replaces the need to seek professional medical advice & attention in connection with the condition or symptoms mentioned or described.
 Thank you.